Nguyễn Xuân Vinh: Awards and honors

 In 1994, he was given the Mechanics and Control of Flight Award by the American Institute of Aeronautics and Astronautics.
 He was a member of the International Academy of Astronautics and a foreign member of the French National Academy of Air and Space.

 In 2006, he won the Dirk Brouwer Award, awarded by the American Astronautical Society, for outstanding lifetime achievement in the field of space flight mechanics and astrodynamics.

-Death
+Late Year and Death

+Vinh was baptised as a Catholic at the St. Bonaventure Catholic Parish, Huntington Beach, California on 19 October 2016, with baptismal name Anphongsô (Alphonso).

 Vinh died at 2:39 p.m.
 Saturday, July 23, at his home in Costa Mesa, California, at the age of 92.